 Other nouns are usually categorised as either “countable” or “uncountable”.
 These are slightly misleading names, since some nouns that dictionaries say are countable represent things that are not obviously able to be counted, and vice versa (see the posts on Noun Countability Clues).
-The essential difference is that “countable” nouns can be made plural and “uncountable” ones cannot.
-Although meanings like ability to be counted are not completely useless for indicating whether or not a noun can be made plural, in many cases we just have to find out a noun’s properties from observation or a dictionary.
+A key difference is that “countable” nouns can be made plural and “uncountable” ones cannot.

 (1) access, (2) accommodation, (3) advice, (4) applause, (5) chaos, (6) damage, (7) drop, (8) equipment, (9) eye-contact, (10) feedback, (11) furniture, (12) guidance, (13) (home)work, (14) information, (15) infrastructure, (16) knowledge, (17) luggage, (18) mail, (19) music, (20) news, (21) progress, (22) punctuation, (23) research, (24) revision, (25) software, (26) system, (27) transport, (28) travel, (29) vocabulary, (30) wealth

-The two countable nouns are the seventh and twenty-fifth.
-Some of the uncountable ones are a problem because they are similar in meaning to nouns that are countable – for an example, see 10.
+The countable nouns here are the seventh and twenty-sixth.
+Some of the uncountable ones are hard to think of as uncountable because they are similar in meaning to nouns that are countable (e.g. luggage/bags, and see 10.
 Words with Unexpected Grammar 1 #[d], and 180.
 Nouns that Count the Uncountable).
 Yet more nouns give problems because they vary in their countability, depending on their meaning – for numerous examples, see the posts on Noun Countability Clues.